-The three women formed The Katherines and released their debut album, To Bring You My Heart, on 604 Records.
+Vox Rea features Kate Kurdyak (lead vocals/piano/guitar/violin) and Lauren Kurdyak (vocals/piano/percussion).
+The two sisters released their debut album, To Bring You My Heart, on 604 Records in 2017 under the name “The Katherines.”
 The album garnered over a million spins on Spotify with songs featured on playlists including New Music Friday, Pop All Day, Hot Hits Canada, Indie Pop Chillout and the Canada Viral 50 chart.
-Their songs can also be heard in TV shows like Orphan Black, Reboot and The Order.
-The album was created in a nomadic state—written in apartments in Vancouver, Toronto, Berlin, Montreal and Boston and recorded in a studio nestled in the snowy forests of Quebec.
-The album was written in collaboration with fellow Canadian artists Luca Fogale, Begonia and Joël, and produced by Connor Seidel and Tim Buron (Charlotte Cardin, Matt Holubowski), JUNO nominee Derek Hoffman (Arkells, RALPH, The Elwins) and multi-platinum producer Joel Stouffer (Dragonette, Kayla Diamond).
+Their songs were also featured on TV shows Orphan Black, Reboot, and The Order.
+The album attracted media attention from Vice, MTV, the Vancouver Sun and the National Post.
+The band also performed on morning shows in Toronto, Calgary and Vancouver.

+The band’s special brand of noir pop blends string arrangements and harmonies into the dreamy collection of songs on their self-titled debut.
+“Vox Rea'' was written in collaboration with fellow Canadian artists Luca Fogale, Begonia and Joël, and produced by Connor Seidel and Tim Buron (Charlotte Cardin, Matt Holubowski), JUNO nominee Derek Hoffman (Arkells, RALPH, The Elwins) and multi-platinum producer Joel Stouffer (Dragonette, Kayla Diamond).